PowerCraft/2.0/README.md

 - CheckPoints (permanently removed)
 - ItemStorage renamed to Storage

+### First start:
+- load the game
+- Press P on your keyboard to open the PowerCraft Manager
+- install modules
+Core and API will be automatically installed on startup

 ### Modules in Dev
 - Logic (may contains bugs)
 - Storage (may contains bugs)